Chapter 14 Backtest trading strategy

 19:39:07.875 [info] Publisher broadcasted 200000 events

-After the streaming finished we can check out the orders table inside the database to figure out how many trades we made and what income have they generated.
+After streaming finishes, we can check the orders table to see how many trades we made:

 count